scala/scala3/docs/docs/reference/contextual/extension-methods.md

     def + (y: T): T = n.plus(x, y)
 ```

+**Note**: If an extension defines type parameters in its prefix, the extension method itself is not allowed to have additional type parameters.
+This restriction might be lifted in the future once we support multiple type parameter clauses in a method.

 ### Collective Extensions

 Sometimes, one wants to define several extension methods that share the same